Here at Express Writers, we’re all about quality, at every level.

 One-star writer, two-star writer, three-star writer.

-It makes me unbelievably dizzy when I read the one-star explanation: “May contain grammar, spelling, and wording issues.
+It makes me dizzy when I read the one-star explanation: “May contain grammar, spelling, and wording issues.
 Will require editing.
 Not suitable for most clients.”

 We Revolve Around Quality